 Here’s a rather obvious example of poor positioning.
 Vayne, sitting at a little less than half health, is in no place to even try and go for a good trade.
 However, she is situated uncomfortably close to Jinx and Janna, who are positioned so that each has access to the other, yet also has their own zone of control.
 Imagine a circle around each of the champions in the shot, one whose diameter stretches to maybe slightly smaller than dragon pit.
 This is the zone a given champion can exert a reliable influence over, either with autoattacks or abilities.
 If you apply those to the picture here, you get this:

 It might look a little messy, but bear with me here.
 See how Jinx and Janna are able to exert a force across the entire lane, while Vayne and Lux can control far less?
 Vayne is far too ahead of Lux; if Janna and Jinx decide to go in on her, there’s not much time for Lux to react before the already-low HP Vayne gets chopped to bits.
-Note also the open space right ahead of Jinx; Lux could easily land a Light Binding if she were in the right place, saving her ADC and potentially scoring a kill.
+Note also how Jinx isn't standing behind her minions; Lux could easily land a Light Binding if she were in the right place, saving her ADC and potentially scoring a kill.
 She isn’t, though, so it’s an easy kill on Vayne.

 Now that positioning's been covered, let's get into trading a little.
 What makes a good trade?
 What makes a bad trade?
-As a rule, it's a won trade if your ADC ends the trade with more health than the opposing ADC.
-So if, after a fight, your Caitlyn has a bunch more HP than the enemy Kog'Maw, but you are at a lower health level than their Sona, consider the trade in your favor.
-Keep in mind that if you die during the skirmish without your ADC getting a kill, it's most definitely lost.
+Basically, a good trade is where you deal out more damage than you take.
+In bot lane, it's preferable that your ADC ends it with a higher amount of health.
+So if, after a fight, your Caitlyn has a bunch more HP than the enemy Kog'Maw, but you are at a lower health level than their Sona, consider the trade in your favor, as Kog'Maw now has to play a lot more passively to avoid getting killed.

 So how do you trade with Janna?
 On her own, she does very little damage.
 You will need your ADC to either initiate any fights or be right there to follow up after you.
 Due to the longish nature of your cooldowns, you are at your strongest in shorter trades rather than extended auto-attacking fights to the death.
-Also be sure that you have Eye Of The Storm up when your ADC wants to go in.
-If you don't, ping them back.
-It's better you used it shielding away harass/poke than letting your ADC get damaged and leave you unable to trade.
+Ideally, you want to have Eye Of The Storm up when you go in for these.
+If you don't, let your ADC know.

-That might seem like a lot, but the entire process really only takes a few seconds.
-Really!
-It outputs a lot of damage, and there's not a lot the enemy can do about it, unless they use very hard CC, like Leona's Solar Flare.
+That's it.
+You can output a lot of damage, and there's not a lot the enemy can do about it, unless they try to counter-engage with hard CC.
 In case that happens, let's go over how to disengage from a simple advance during laning.

 An important thing to remember is your passive, Tailwind.
-Its buff to allies is kind of ridiculous, so stand just behind your ADC when running away so they can benefit from the extra movement speed.
+Its buff to allies is stronger that you might think, so it's often helpful to position just behind your ADC when running away so they can benefit from the extra movement speed.

 I'll provide a simple scenario as an example.
 Say you're in lane with Ashe against Draven and Leona.
 Leona, being a smart player, knows you two will stay back most of the time instead of pushing ahead due to the high damage output of Draven.
 She'll wait until one of you is out of position, then pounce.
 Your main goal is to watch and see if Ashe gets too far forward, while also watching to see if Leona will make a move.
-If you see her advance, quickly move behind Ashe in preparation for Zenith Blade, Leona's dash, and try to intercept it with Howling Gale.
-After that, Zephyr her just to be sure, all the while standing behind Ashe to proc Tailwind and protecting her with Eye Of The Storm.
-Save Monsoon as a last resort, perhaps if Leona brings out Solar Flare or if you miss Howling Gale.
-Try to use it so that it knocks back Draven and Leona as far as possible, and channel it for as long as you need to, depending on Ashe's remaining health.
+If you see her advance, position behind Ashe in preparation for Zenith Blade, and try to intercept it with Howling Gale.
+If she misses, you can get some free autoattacks on her.

 - If you can keep your opponents physically away from you, you'll reduce their damage output by default, so try and stop those gap-closers to prevent a bad situation in the first place.